NIST Compliance Guide

 What is the NIST Cybersecurity Framework (CSF)?

-The NIST cybersecurity framework aggregates best cybersecurity practices to help organizations protect their digital assets from compromise.
-These best practices are distributed across five core functions:
+The NIST Cybersecurity Framework aggregates best cybersecurity practices to help organizations protect their digital assets from compromise.
+These best practices are now distributed across six core functions in NIST CSF 2.0:

-• Identify - Identify all assets and sensitive information within your information systems vulnerable to cybersecurity risks.
+• Identify: Identify all assets and sensitive data within your information systems that are vulnerable to cybersecurity risks.

-• Protect - Implement appropriate data security measures to address all identified cybersecurity risks.
-Protection strategies could involve security policy updates, security awareness training, and the implementation of security risk mitigation tools.
+• Protect: Implement appropriate data security measures to address all identified cybersecurity risks.
+Protection strategies could involve security policy updates, security awareness training, and implementing security risk mitigation tools.

-• Detect - Detect potential attack vectors through continuous monitoring of the entire attack surface.
-The service provider attack surface should especially be monitored since many cyberattacks are targeting third-party vendors.
+• Detect: Detect potential attack vectors through continuous monitoring of the entire attack surface.
+The service provider attack surface should be especially monitored since many cyberattacks target third-party vendors.

-• Recover - Reinstate business as usual (BAU) operations by following a clear disaster recovery policy.
+• Recover: Reinstate business as usual (BAU) operations by following a clear disaster recovery policy.
+NIST CSF 2.0 expands upon the recovery function to support faster restoration of disrupted services.

-Organizations can track the progress of implementing this NIST framework through a 4-tier maturity scale.
-The higher the tier, the closer an organization is to complying with the requirements of NIST CSF.
+Organizations can track their progress in implementing this framework through a four-tier maturity scale.
+The higher the tier, the closer an organization is to complying with the requirements of NIST CSF 2.0.

 Note: These tiers don't necessarily represent maturity levels.
-Organizations need to determine which tier best aligns cybersecurity risk exposure levels with operational and financial objectives.
+Organizations must determine which tier best aligns cybersecurity risk exposure levels with operational and financial objectives.

-Version 1.1 of the NIST Cybersecurity Frameworks can be accessed here.
+You can download Version 2.0 of the NIST Cybersecurity Framework here.

 All federal agencies are required to comply with NIST, as well as all members of the federal government supply chain, including prime contractors, subcontractors, and the subcontractors of subcontractors.

-Other private sector businesses outside of this group are not obligated to comply with NIST CSF; however, compliance with at least the vendor risk security requirements of the framework is highly recommended.
+Other private sector businesses outside this group are not obligated to comply with NIST CSF; however, compliance with at least the framework's vendor risk security requirements is highly recommended.

 Track NIST CSF alignment with this free tempate >